Subarata-Talukder/Student-Info-System/README.md

 ## I was given to develop

 #### Features
-* `Create a Student registration process along with Name, Father's Name, and Roll fields
+* Create a Student registration process along with Name, Father's Name, and Roll fields
-* `Store information to the local SqLite
+* Store information to the local SqLite
-* `Show all data from an Activity as List
+* Show all data from an Activity as List

 **NOTE: Those requirements were given by interview board**

 ## I developed some extra features alogn with your given requirements

 #### Features
-* `Full responsive UI design
+* Full responsive UI design
-* `Very simple UI interactions
+* Very simple UI interactions
-* `Student registration process along with Name, Father's Name, Mother's Name, Class Name, Roll fields
+* Student registration process along with Name, Father's Name, Mother's Name, Class Name, Roll fields
+* Applyed simple form validations
-* `Maintain some coding pattern to handle SqLite Database
+* Maintain some coding pattern to handle SqLite Database
-* `Store information to the local SqLite Database
+* Store information to the local SqLite Database
-* `Show all data from a Activity as List
+* Show all data from a Activity as List
-* `Student list can be deleted by long press on list
+* Student list can be deleted by long press on list
-* `Student list can be searched from Search view
+* Student list can be searched from Search view
-* `Bottom exit action menu
+* Bottom exit action menu

 **NOTE: Those extra requirements are given by me**